Surgical versus non-surgical treatment for acute anterior shoulder dislocation

 Acute anterior shoulder dislocation occurs where the top end of the humerus (the upper arm bone) is pushed out of the joint socket in a forward direction, usually as a result of an accident such as a fall and it is the commonest type of shoulder dislocation.
 Subsequently, the shoulder is less stable and more susceptible to redislocation, especially in active young adults.
 This review compared surgical versus non-surgical treatment for acute anterior dislocation of the shoulder.

-Adolescents, Adults, Both sexes, Cardiovascular diseases, Child health, Conflict, Disability, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Orthopedic injuries, Pain and anaesthesia, Skin infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Conflict, Disability, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Orthopedic injuries, Pain and anaesthesia, Skin infections